anusornc/chain_bench/README.md

 * `config/`: Application configuration.
 * `benchmark_results/`: Default output directory for consensus benchmarks.
 * `benchmark_graph_results_enhanced/`: Default output directory for graph benchmarks.

-## Contributing

-(Add guidelines for contributing if this is an open project).